HOPE-Model-Project/HOPE/README.md

 ![image](https://github.com/swang22/HOPE/assets/125523842/6cd0feae-dec8-439f-a44d-98896228029e)
 Then save the `HOPE-master` project in your working folder/home directory (e.g., the path to the `HOPE` project could be: `/yourpath/home/HOPE`).
 >[!NOTE]
->remember to change the folder name `HOPE-master` to `HOPE` after you decompress zip file.
+>remember to change the folder name `HOPE-master` to `HOPE` after you decompress the zip file.

 In your `HOPE` project, the files should be something like below:
 ![image](https://github.com/swang22/HOPE/assets/125523842/6bd739bd-b5a7-4fdb-95a5-d8115de23c38)